Submission Guidelines for Young Children

 In addition, try to avoid using the words “should” and “must” when describing teaching practices (“Teachers can engage children by...” versus “Teachers must engage children by...”).

 These articles address important issues for the early childhood community.
-Here are examples of the types of articles found in Young Children.
+The following are the types of articles found in Young Children.

 - Innovative, research-based teaching strategies.